Arche Resonance Theory

 Where the inner product is destructive, the combined configuration requires more amplitude.
 The tiling resists the configuration, and the nodes are pushed apart.
 This is a repulsive interaction.

-The strength and range of the attraction or repulsion depend on the channel: how rapidly the inner product falls off with separation, and how the channel's Killing vector responds to the local Fubini-Study metric.
+The strength and range of the attraction or repulsion depend on the channel: how rapidly the inner product falls off with separation, and whether the channel's generator preserves or fails to preserve the local Fubini-Study metric.

 6.3 The Three Gauge Channels

-The three gauge channels of the Standard Model have different geometric characters set by the Fubini-Study metric (Part 2 Section 3).
+The three gauge channels of the Standard Model have different geometric characters, set by how each interacts with the Kähler structure of CP3.

 6.4 What Has Been Established

 Interaction between nodes is the response of the tiling to their inner product structure.
 Constructive overlap in a gauge channel produces attraction along that channel; destructive overlap produces repulsion.
-The three Standard Model gauge channels have geometric characters set by the Fubini-Study metric, which determine their range and strength characteristics.
+The three Standard Model gauge channels have geometric characters set by their relationship to the Kähler structure of CP3: U(1) and SU(3) act as holomorphic isometries with massless propagation, while SU(2) is the spinor lift of spatial rotations and is structurally massive due to its failure to preserve Kähler isometry.
+The detailed Yang-Mills derivation of SU(3) confinement and the quantitative mass scale of the W and Z bosons are open problems for the field theory.

 Section 7: Special Relativity from θ-Reallocation